pradp007/ESP32-Phone-IMU-cart/README.md

-# ESP32 Phone IMU-Based Wi-Fi Kart
+# ESP32 Phone IMU-Based Wi-Fi Cart

 Control a two-wheel ESP32-powered Cart using your smartphone's built-in motion sensors (IMU).
 The smartphone acts as a wireless steering wheel, transmitting real-time orientation data over Wi-Fi to the ESP32, which calculates motor speeds for smooth differential steering.